 This is one of those breastfeeding informational books that is a great place to start.
 You may go through lots of books to find the one that will help you and this could be it.
 This is a new mom’s survival guide when it comes to learning how to breastfeed and you will learn that lots of women have just as many questions as you do.
 You will feel empowered as you learn to overcome any breastfeeding challenges that may come your way.

-This book would also be beneficial for health care professionals–surgeons, physicians, midwives, pediatrics and maternity nurses and lactation consultants.
-It will answer questions and myths whether its possible to breastfeed after breast reduction surgery.
+This book would also be beneficial for health care professionals–surgeons, physicians, midwives, pediatrics and maternity nurses, and lactation consultants.
+It will answer questions and myths about whether it’s possible to breastfeed after breast reduction surgery.

 Find it on Amazon for $11

 This highly rated book is lauded for it’s straight-forward and easy-to-follow information. t is setup in a way that is easy to find the information you are looking for, and several reviewers said it was non-judgmental.
 It includes:

 Did you have a breastfeeding book that you enjoyed?
 Be sure to tell us in the comments!

 - Is Your Breastfeeding Baby Biting?
 Here’s What You Should Do.